 8. It takes a long time for photos to come back after the wedding.

 The morning after your wedding, you'll be desperate for photos, but candid snaps from your family's and friends' smartphones will have to suffice until you get back the professional pics.
-You'll constantly replay the events of the day in your mind, especially of those moments you've only heard about (like how your partner was tearing up the moment he turned around for your first look).
+You'll constantly replay the events of the day in your mind, especially of those moments you've only heard about (like how your partner was tearing up the moment they turned around for your first look).
 Try to be patient.
-Although you may get to see a few proofs earlier on depending on your photographer, it can take weeks (sometimes months) between saying "I do" and getting the bulk of your pictures—but when you do, trust us, it'll be worth the wait.
+Although you may get to see a few proofs earlier on depending on your photographer, it can take weeks (sometimes months) between saying "I do" and getting the bulk of your pictures—but when you do, it'll be worth the wait.

 9. It'll probably take you even longer to create your photo album.

 You'll devour your photos a dozen times over and share them with family and friends immediately.
-And then days, weeks, months will go by before you finally decide to buckle down and make an album (maybe when you realize your first anniversary is fast approaching and you still don't have one!).
+And then days, weeks, months will go by before you finally decide to buckle down and make an album (maybe when you realize your first anniversary is fast approaching and you still don't have one).
 There will be so many great options, and it will seem impossible to choose between all 4,723 of them.
-But you'll eventually find your favorites, and the final product, like your wedding daywill be fabulous.
+But you'll eventually find your favorites, and the final product, like your wedding day, will be fabulous.

 10. Your wedding photos aren't technically yours.

 Don't freak out, but when it comes to who owns the photos, don't assume it's you.
 Photographers will share photos with you but usually maintain the copyright to the images.
-Double-check the contract and talk with your photographer about how you want to use them (Facebook, Instagram) and ideally how you'd like (or not like) him to use them (promotional images, magazine spreads and so on).
+Double-check the contract and talk with your photographer about how you want to use them (Facebook, Instagram) and ideally how you'd like (or not like) them to use them (promotional images, magazine spreads and so on).